luxedigital/warden-oauth2/README.md

 This strategy creates an access token for a user with matching credentials.
 Use `.valid?` on the client application to determine if user credentials are correct.

 **User:** The Warden user is set to the access token returned by `.locate`.

+### Refresh Token

+This strategy creates an new access token based on expired access token refresh token.
+Use `.valid?` on the refresh token application to determine if refresh token is valid.

+**User:** The Warden user is set to the access token returned by `.locate`.